 The 72nd Pennsylvania Monument Controversy As visitors travel the battlefield of Gettysburg, they see many monuments and markers.
 Often placed by regimental groups, each of these bronze statues or granite markers is trying to tell us a story.
 These stories, however, can be contested.
 The 72nd PA's monument was perhaps one of the most controversial ones, leading to conflict between park managers and veterans as well as a dramatic court case.
 "Awake, and to your county's rescue fly:" The Nine-Month Men of the 130th Pennsylvania Though their term of service was only nine months, the soldiers of the 130th Pennsylvania Infantry fought at Antietam, Fredericksburg, and Chancellorsville.
 Mustered in only a month before Antietam, they participated in the assaults against the Sunken Road and were assigned the grisly task of burying the dead there.
 Learn about this unit from a descendant of Company K's Private Jacob Reever, see artifacts treasured by the veterans, and explore the service of a lesser known category of troops.
-"A Fragment of Brave Men": Andrew Gatewood's Parole Pass Though this piece of paper may look like an unimpressive yellow scrap today, it was priceless in 1865.
-This parole pass, issued to Confederate soldiers who surrendered in the spring of 1865 signified the end of their careers as soldiers.
-Long after the war they became treasured relics.
-Explore this important object through the life and lens of Andrew Gatewood, VMI student and officer of the 11th Virginia Cavalry.
 The World Wars in Gettysburg The Civil War was not the only time that Gettysburg felt the presence of American soldiers.
-From an Army Tank Corps training camp led by Dwight Eisenhower in 1918 to a psychological operations center as well as a German prisoner of war camp in WWII, the army had a lasting impact on the town and landscape.
+From an Army Tank Corps training camp led by Dwight D. Eisenhower in 1918 to a psychological operations center as well as a German prisoner of war camp in WWII, the army had a lasting impact on the town and landscape.
 Daniel "Dan" Welch